nushell/nushell.github.io/book/environment.md

 You can also run this step manually by `do $env.ENV_CONVERSIONS.FOO.to_string [a b c]`

 If we look back at the `env` command, the `raw` column shows the value translated by `ENV_CONVERSIONS.<name>.to_string` and the `value` column shows the value used in Nushell (the result of `ENV_CONVERSIONS.<name>.from_string` in the case of `FOO`).
+If the value is not a string and does not have `to_string` conversion, it is not passed to an external (see the `raw` column of `PROMPT_COMMAND`).
+One exception is `PATH` (`Path` on Windows): By default, it converts the string to a list on startup and from a list to a string when running externals if no manual conversions are specified.

 _(Important!
 The environment conversion string -> value happens **after** the config.nu is evaluated.
 All environment variables in config.nu are still strings unless you set them manually to some other values.)_